|

 The highest point in the Smoky National Park offers a phenomenal panoramic view of the entire Smoky Mountain landscape.

-Clingmans Dome sits 6,643 feet above sea level and you will be surrounded by beautiful fall colors if you visit mid to late September.
+Clingmans Dome sits 6,643 feet above sea level, and if you visit mid-to late September, you will be surrounded by beautiful fall colors.

-The road to Clingmans Dome is filled with tons of photo opportunities and you will be tempted to stop over and over again but don’t stop too many times because you will not make it to the top.
+The road to Clingmans Dome is filled with photo opportunities, and you will be tempted to stop repeatedly.
+However, don’t stop too often, or you will not reach the top.

 Fall colors schedule by month in the Great Smoky Mountains